 $ Budget – Talek Olkinyei Camp

-Talek Olkinyei Camp offers tents with a fully equipped private bathroom with shower and complimentary toiletries and WiFi.
+Talek Olkinyei Camp offers tents with a fully equipped private bathroom with a shower and complimentary toiletries and WiFi.

 Guests can enjoy a restaurant, a bar, and a garden. a complimentary English breakfast is served every morning and guests are also welcome to take advantage of a hot tub.
 A car rental service is available at the accommodation.